Tips and Guidance for Faculty Teaching Online

-- Consider recording your sessions so students who aren’t able to join in real-time can access later.
+- Consider recording your sessions so students who can’t join in real time can access later.

 - When looking for and selecting multimedia for a course, choose videos that are already accurately captioned whenever possible.
 Note that “automatic” captioning is only about 80% accurate.